mihairusu88/react_auth_starter/README.md

 ## Quick Start

-Add your MONGO_URI to the default.json file.
-Make sure you set an env var for that and the jwtSecret on deployment
+Make sure you set all env vars in .env file.

 ```bash
 # Install dependencies for server